seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-05.md

 However, the darkness within is much thicker than the darkness outside.
 The darkness outside may be dispelled even by a door flung open, as we saw above.
 But not so easily the darkness within.
-That is why, in the psalms of the *Theras* and *Therīs*, it is said that they split or burst asunder the mass of
+That is why, in the psalms of the Theras and Therīs, it is said that they split or burst asunder the mass of
 delusion:

 > *tamokkhandhaṁ padāliya*, \